Skip to content

 This experience makes China, particularly Yunnan, such a fantastic place, and I’ll never tire of exploring its remotest corners.

 It can be challenging sometimes to deal with the language barrier since no one speaks English, and most people in remote areas don’t even speak Mandarin.
-Logistics is also a challenge in China since as soon as you get out off-the-beaten-path there is a lack of information in English to help you arrange your trip.
+Logistics is also a challenge in China since as soon as you get out off the beaten path, there is a lack of information in English to help you arrange your trip.
 Finding info about public transportation (if there is any) is also a problem.
 On top of that, sometimes hotels refuse to host foreigners (just because).

 But if you dare to venture into these incredible places, you’ll be rewarded by welcoming people, incredible landscapes, and experiences that you will cherish forever and that very few other people (especially foreigners) have ever had.

 Check out my China travel guide and some helpful information on visiting Tibet.
 Here, you can read my travel guide to Yubeng, a beautiful area near Shangri-La.
+Here is my guide to West Sichuan.
+Here are some more ideas for your Yunnan trip.

-4 thoughts on “Dulong Valley: looking for the last tattooed women”
+8 thoughts on “Dulong Valley: looking for the last tattooed women”

 1. Grazie!